 Find the holes in your process

-There are inefficiencies in for all the sales process stages.
-It’s up to you to analyze, be data driven and find these pockets of wastefulness and look for solutions.
+There are inefficiencies in all sales process stages.
+It’s up to you to analyze, be data-driven and find these pockets of wastefulness and look for solutions.

 Share solutions with your colleagues

-Chances are other people on your team are feeling the same pains.
-Many sales teams have an internal competitive atmosphere, which to a certain degree can be healthy and productive.
+Chances are, other people on your team are feeling the same pains.
+Many sales teams have an internally competitive atmosphere, which to a certain degree can be healthy and productive.
 But, you’re all in this together.
 Just imagine that if everyone sold better, there would be more revenue coming in and everyone would get a bigger piece of the pie.